Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 What time does the Ganga Aarti happen?

-Both ghats host a morning aarti in the early hours and a main evening aarti at sunset.
-Evening timings shift with the season — roughly 6 pm in summer and 5:30 pm in winter at Triveni Ghat, with Parmarth Niketan starting about half an hour earlier.
+Both ghats run a morning aarti early and a main evening aarti at sunset.
+Evening timings shift with the season, roughly 6 pm in summer and 5:30 pm in winter at Triveni Ghat, with Parmarth Niketan starting about half an hour earlier.
 We confirm the exact time for your date when you book.

 Which ghat should I choose?

-If you want a calm, reflective evening, we usually suggest Parmarth Niketan — the aarti there is led by ashram students and has a more meditative rhythm.
+For a calm, reflective evening, we usually suggest Parmarth Niketan.
+The aarti there is led by ashram students and has a meditative rhythm.
 For a louder, more festive ceremony with drums, conch and large crowds, Triveni Ghat is the classic choice.
-Both are worth seeing at least once.

 Is there a fee to attend the aarti?

-No — the aarti is free and open to all at every ghat in Rishikesh.
-Our package covers the transfer, local escort and good seating, which is where the effort actually goes.
-Small donations at the ghat are entirely voluntary.
+No, the aarti is free and open to all at every ghat in Rishikesh.
+Our package covers the transfer, local escort and good seating.
+Donations at the ghat are voluntary.

 How long is the drive from Mussoorie?

-Plan on roughly 2 to 3 hours each way, depending on weather and traffic through Dehradun.
-We usually leave in the early afternoon so you have time to walk the ghats before the ceremony.
+Plan on roughly 2 to 3 hours each way through Dehradun.
+We usually leave in the early afternoon so you have time to walk the ghats before the ceremony starts.

 Sit with the river as it lights up